 FAQs

-The report highlights the enormity of the problem.
-For example, in 2013-2014 the Queensland Police Service received about 180 reports of domestic violence a day.
+The report highlights the enormity of the problem, which has only got worse since the report was published.
+For example, in 2023-2024, in Queensland alone, the Queensland Police Service responded to over 192,000 domestic violence incidents, more than 12% higher than the previous financial year.
 Some of the victims are men but the great majority are women.
-More than one woman a week dies in Australia as a result of violence inflicted by a partner or former partner.
+Almost every week, we read about another woman dying in Australia as a result of violence inflicted by a partner or former partner.

 Common questions

-We supply or pay for uniforms, textbooks, stationery, swim packs and all of the other items the children will require at their new school.
-We also supply computers and iPads if the children need them for their studies.
-If a school charges a resource fee to supply some of these items, we will pay the fee.
+We supply or pay for uniforms, stationery, swim packs and all of the other items the children will require at their new school.
+We also supply a laptop or an iPad if the school the child is attending requires families to provide their own device.

-Does Zephyr help fathers who are victims of domestic violence?
+Does Zephyr Education help fathers who are victims of domestic violence and family?

 Yes.
-DV shelters only provide refuge to women and their children.
-However, Zephyr’s clients include several organisations that also assist fathers and their children who are victims of domestic violence.
+DFV shelters only provide refuge to women and their children.
+However, Zephyr’s clients include several organisations that also assist fathers and their children who are victims of domestic and family violence.
 We provide educational support to these children also.

 How do I get help if I think I’m in danger from my partner?

-If you are a victim of domestic violence or in fear that you may be harmed by your partner or ex-partner, call
+If you are a victim of domestic and family violence or in fear that you may be harmed by your partner, ex-partner or family member, you can call the National domestic violence hotline on 1800 737 732.

-What does Zephyr do that is different from other groups assisting domestic violence victims?
+What does Zephyr Education do that is different from other groups assisting domestic violence and family victims?

-None of the shelters and other organisations we help is funded to supply children, who have to attend a new school because of family violence, with school uniforms and other school essentials.
-Our sole focus is to ensure these children arrive at their new school in the right uniform and with the same books and equipment as their new classmates.
+None of the shelters and other organisations we help is funded to supply the children they care for with urgently needed educational support in the way we do.
+Our focus is on responding rapidly to requests for support to ensure these children arrive at their new school in the right uniform and with the same stationery and equipment as their new classmates.
 This gives them the best chance of fitting in with their new classmates and successfully resuming their education.

 How much of my donation will be used to pay for school items as opposed to administration costs?

-Zephyr Education was created by its four founding members in 2013, originally under the name Zephyr Foundation.
+Zephyr Education was created in Queensland by its four founding members in 2013, originally under the name Zephyr Foundation.
 Its name changed to Zephyr Education Inc when it became an incorporated association in Queensland in 2016.
-Zephyr Education is also registered in Tasmania and Western Australia.

 MORE